j-mcnally/capistrano-slack/README.markdown

       :ssl => true
     }

-With this in place, just deploy as you are used to.
-When you do, you'll start seeing messages in the Campfire room:
+With this in place, deploy in the normal fashion.
+As that's going on, you'll start seeing messages in the Campfire room:

-    Gir: Josh Nichols is deploying bostonrb's master to staging
+    Gir: Zim is deploying bostonrb's master to staging
     Gir: INSERT FULL LOG HERE

 Boom.
 Instant team communication about deploys without having to, you know, communicate manually.

 ## Note on Patches/Pull Requests